zhangede/zhangede/README.md

   I use Manjaro as my OS

-  I am wrting with Angular
+I do usually
+Angular programming with visual Studio Code
+Android programming with android studio
+ASP.net progromming with visual studio 2022

 <!---
 zhangede/zhangede is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.